 One of the areas 17hats helps your score is by not including questionnaires, quotes, contracts, and invoices as PDF attachments.

 When you add attachments to first-time emails in particular, spam filters will often block your email from delivery.

 4. What's your SMTP setting in 17hats?

-We give you options in the 17hats email settings that allow you to set up your SMTP to use the servers.
-Make sure to use your email provider's SMTP settings, which can be found at the bottom of your Email Settings page:
+We give you options in the 17hats email settings that allow you to set up your outgoing server to use your email provider's SMTP settings, which can be found at the bottom of your Email Settings page:

 4a.
 Do you have an SPF record configured for your domain?